Causal Discovery Should Embrace the Wisdom of the Crowd: Topics for Future Research

 \section{Topics for Future Research}

+Please see Table \ref{tab:future_directions}.
 Here, we only outline a limited set of research questions, meant to be illustrative rather than exhaustive.
 We leave ample room for more open questions to be explored in the future.

 \end{appendices}